 How The 50/50 Diet Can Lead to Lasting Health

-Food allergies and intolerance are on the rise and according to research published in the journal EBioMedicine, environmental factors play a significant role in the increase.
+Do you ask yourself: What is this 50/50 diet about and why is it so hip nowadays?
+As you might have recognized, food allergies and intolerance are on the rise.
+According to research published in the journal EBioMedicine, environmental factors play a significant role in the increase.
 With the rise of social media and increased coverage of health issues in mainstream press, our understanding of the relationship between diet and health is a hot topic.

 The hard part is working out who we should listen to.